 From a hot new Spanish wine bar by a respected group; to a flashy new Martin Place grill restaurant, it seems there is a new restaurant in Sydney every week.
-Here, we’ve picked the most noteworthy new Sydney restaurants and bar openings to have on your radar this spring.
+Here, we’ve picked the most noteworthy new Sydney restaurants and bar openings to have on your radar this autumn.

 Whether you’re keen to know about the hotly anticipated Sydney restaurant from a leading hospitality group or looking for a subterranean wine bar to experience, we have you covered with this hit list of new restaurants Sydney has to offer.